Listing checks

 Save fewer links at the start

 Saving more options can feel helpful in the moment.
 Later, it often turns good judgment into cleanup work.
+Keep the first shortlist strict.

 Leave cluttered browsing as soon as you can